-Document categories are defined in table /BTI/TE_ATT_CAT in the Domain Controller.
-These Document Categories can be restricted so that they can only be used for Business Tasks, Transport Forms or Test Results.
+Document categories are defined in table /BTI/TE\ATT\CAT in the Domain Controller.
+These Document Categories can be restricted so that they can only be used for Business Tasks, Transport Forms, Test Results, Project or Manual Step.
 This is controlled via the CLASS field.
 The valid entries for this field are:

 - TASK

 - REQUEST

 - TESTRESULT

+- PROJECT

+- MANUALSTEP